software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 6
 >
-> Come up with tasks for the first user story, "As an anonymous user I want to register an account so that I can manage my personal reading recommendations".
+> Come up with tasks for the third user story, "As a signed in user I want to associate the added reading recommendation with my account so that I can manage my personal reading recommendations".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 12 to get an idea what the implementation could look like and the [Authentication](#authentication) section for the technical details.

 {: .important-title }